MrLiPx/html-previewer/README.md

 ></iframe>
 ```

-When embedded, the app automatically hides its header and status bar (`body.framed` class) for a clean look.
+When embedded, the app always respects the visitor's saved theme (via `localStorage`) and falls back to their OS preference.

 ---